Petey-B/TouchOSC-Widgets/MIDIeditorScrollZoom/README.md

 	- if this doesn't work, try running it on a phone or tablet

 **Caveats:**
   - If you're running TouchOSC locally on a touchscreen monitor there are problems with the MIDI messages being received by Reaper.
 This has to do with the active application focus switching when you tap the control surface. 	- This issue is resolved by the call to:
 		`SN_FocusMIDIEditor()`
 - If you don't plan on ever using TouchOSC locally, this line can be removed from the scripts.
 - This function is part of the SWS extensions API, if you leave it in you'll need to have SWS.

+<font color="red">This text is red!</font>
+<p style="color:blue">Make this text blue.</p>